cedi/cedi.github.io/content/post/breaking-clouds/index.md

 ## Exploring failures

 Failure modes, or commonly just called "failures", describe the various ways in which a system, or service fails.
 Failure modes are as diverse as the landscape of modern cloud infrastructure itself.
-They can range from Hardware to Software and even Human Failure[^1].
+They can range from Hardware to Software and even [Human Failure][1].
 I think Hardware, Software failures are quite self explanatory: These involve the failure of hardware, like servers, routers, or storage devices, or bugs and glitches in the software that cause system malfunctions.
 But the effect is always the same: Users seeing errors, dropped connections, degraded system performance or intermittent problems of all sorts.
 But to me, the most interesting failure modes are failures that involve the human factor.
 These are failures that happen when humans are involved in a process, like during incident response for example, and they make a mistake.
 Human factors are responsible for an entire new spectrum of failure modes.
-From unplugging the wrong cable in the data center during a routine maintenance to configuring something that just does not work to executing the a destructive command in the wrong terminal window connected to the wrong server (Looking at you [GitLab][2]).
+From unplugging the wrong cable in the data center during a routine maintenance to configuring something that just does not work to executing the a destructive command in the wrong terminal window connected to the wrong server (Looking at you [GitLab][9]).

 By considering how individual components might fail we can develop a better design that is resilient to those failures.
-We can use the [Above the line/Below the line framework][3] to better understand the relationship between what the system actually is and how we think of it.
-We can remember that incidents inform us how the system actually behaves[^1] and how our assumptions about it where wrong.
+We can use the [Above the line/Below the line framework][10] to better understand the relationship between what the system actually is and how we think of it.
+We can remember that incidents inform us how the system actually behaves and how our assumptions about it where wrong.
 And gauging this delta enables us to take proactive measures to prevent such failures in the future, or at least make them less likely.
 If you are a software developer you are probably familiar with the process of Pull Request reviews.
 They are a great tool and serve multiple functions that might not be obvious at first.
 The obvious benefit of Pull Request is that the code is screened to be bug free.
 But it also ensures that the mental model of the person who submits the pull request was correct and the correct assumptions were made when changing the code to not cause any unwanted side effects.
 And finally, it also serves as a vessel to update the mental model of the person who reviews the pull request by forcing that person to understand how the system behavior will change by this code change.

 Enough talking about Pull Requests and back to the topic of resiliency engineering.
 When we have an understanding of how a system might fail, we can take better informed decisions and have streamlined incident response processes in place help speeding up recovery.
 It enables engineers to more quickly diagnose and address the root cause of an incident with less friction.

 ## Failures as Learning Opportunities

-While system failure is often viewed as a negative, it’s time to challenge this perspective[^3].
-Instead we should consider these disruptions as an opportunity to improve our own mental model about how the system works (see[Above the line/Below the line framework][3]) and inform our decisions going forward helping us to improve our infrastructure.
+While system failure is often viewed as a negative, it’s time to challenge this perspective.
+Instead we should consider these disruptions as an opportunity to improve our own mental model about how the system works (see [Above the line/Below the line framework][10]) and inform our decisions going forward helping us to improve our infrastructure.
 Each failure, in it’s own unique way, can help us building a better version of our service.
 In the following section I want to present you with a few ways you can learn from failure.

 ### Unveil hidden weaknesses

-I don't want to repeat myself and bore you, but once again: As we have learned from the[Above the line/Below the line framework][3], failures are what happens when the system behaves differently than we think it will behave.
+I don't want to repeat myself and bore you, but once again: As we have learned from the [Above the line/Below the line framework][10], failures are what happens when the system behaves differently than we think it will behave.
 So each incident gauges the delta of our understanding.
 When our mental model of the system behavior gets better, we can eventually find bugs or procedural and structural failures in our code.
 This allows us to make the improvements needed to arrive at a more resilient system.

 ### Put your resilience to the test